appclacks/cabourotte-website/content/discovery/_index.md

 ---

 Cabourotte is able to listen to external systems in order to configure itself.
-Cabourotte currently supports a generic HTTP discovery mechanism and Kubernetes (including a CRD).
+Cabourotte currently supports a generic HTTP discovery mechanism.